barnlaten/barnlaten.github.io/clean2/helg_en.md

 [$] 1.
 Cross off your children´s name on the cleaning schedule on the drying cabinet.

 ### 2. Dishwashing
-Check if there are unwashed dishes on the kitchen counter or in the sink.
+[$] Check if there are unwashed dishes on the kitchen counter or in the sink.

 [$] Place any unwashed dishes in the dishwasher.
-Then start the dishwasher.
-Detergent is found in the cupboard above the stove.

 ### 3. Washing and drying of mops and microfiber cloths
 [$] Put all mops and cloths from the laundry basket in the washing machine.

 [$] Add detergent and run Fast ("Snabb") program at 60 degrees.

 [$] When the washing machine is ready, put all mops and cloths in the drying machine and then fold them and put everything in the cleaning cabinet.

 Should there be a problem opening the door of the washing machine, running a short program eg Rinse ("Skölj"), will make it possible to open.

-  NOTE!
+**NOTE!
 If there are cases of contagious diseases at the preschool, the staff will notify this by putting a note on the washing machine.
-In that case, mops and cloths must be washed at 90 degrees.
+In that case, mops and cloths must be washed at 90 degrees.**

 ### 4. Mirrors
 [$] Clean all mirrors with a blue microfiber cloth moisten with some water.